 A heel spur, a small bony growth on the underside or back side of the heel develops after the related self-devaluation conflict has been resolved.
 The pain subsides with the completion of the healing phase, provided there are no conflict relapses.
 The bone spur, however, remains.
 If the self-devaluation conflict affects the joint at the base of the big toe (MTP-metatarsophalangeal joint), the growth on the foot creates a deformity of the great toe, called a hallux valgus or bunion.
 Pain in the heel or at the bottom of the foot could also be the result of a self-devaluation conflict involving the plantar fascia, the ligament that connects the heel bone to the toes.
 The inflammation, known as plantar fasciitis, occurs during the healing phase.

 Chronic arthritis is a sign that the healing process cannot be complete because of constant conflict relapses.
-With arthritis a person is quickly in a vicious cycle since the arthritic pain (pain track) and the restriction of movements often causes additional self-devaluation conflict at the same location.
+With arthritis, a person is quickly in a vicious cycle since the arthritic pain (pain track) and the restriction of movements often causes additional self-devaluation conflict at the same location.
 Sooner or later, this “freezes” a joint, for example, the shoulder.
 Polyarthritis affecting “many” joints reveals that the person had suffered the self-devaluation conflict as a whole (generalized self-devaluation conflict).
+So-called Still's disease is a combination of joint pain and a skin rash.
+In GNM terms, this translates into concurring healing phases of a self-devaluation conflict and a separation conflict that are most likely linked to the same conflict situation.

 So-called Carpel Tunnel Syndrome occurs when the swelling of bones, ligaments, or tendons narrows the carpal tunnel, the passageway between the wrist and the hands, causing the median nerve, which reaches from the forearm into the palm of the hand, to become compressed.
 Hence, the typical symptoms of tingling, numbness, and sharp, piercing nerve pain running from the wrist up to the entire arm.
 Based on GNM, the condition is not, as suggested, the result of “wear and tear” (typists and dental hygienists are the professional groups with the highest incidents of CTS) but rather of a self-devaluation conflict associated with the hand(s).

 Wrist tendonitis develops after a dexterity conflict has been resolved.
 Achilles tendonitis reveals that the self-devaluation conflict was associated with the foot.
+Calcific tendonitis of the shoulder occurs when calcium deposits form in the rotator cuff of the shoulder as a result of a hanging healing, either because of conflict relapses (relationship self-devaluation conflict) or the shoulder pain itself.
 Tendonitis affecting the elbow relates typically to sports activity such as tennis (having played a bad game), hence, the term “tennis elbow” (epicondylitis).
 Bursitis is an inflammation of the bursae, the cushions between a bone and the surrounding soft tissue.
 It usually occurs close to joints such the elbow, knee, hip or shoulder, depending on the specific self-devaluation conflict.

 BONE CANCER AND OSTEOSARCOMA

-In addition to creating an artificial osteosarcoma, the outflow of callus into the neighboring tissue leads to a decalcification and eventually dissolution of the affected bone.
+In addition to creating an artificial osteosarcoma, the outflow of callus into the neighboring tissue leads to a decalcification and, eventually, to a dissolution of the affected bone.
 In case of an osteosarcoma around the knee, this usually results in an amputation of the leg.

 A mediastinal osteosarcoma develops when callus leaks out of a thoracic vertebra into the mediastinum.
-This is particularly dangerous since the hardened callus can compress the heart (compare with pericardial tamponade), the trachea, the lungs, or veins that supply the mediastinum with blood.
-Callus found close to the bronchia is often diagnosed as a “small cell bronchial carcinoma”.
+This is particularly dangerous since the hardened callus can compress the heart (compare with pericardial tamponade), the trachea, the lungs, or the blood vessels that run through the mediastinum.
+Callus found close to the bronchi is often diagnosed as a “small cell bronchial carcinoma”.
 In reality, the “small cells” are callus!
-Dr. Hamer advises to surgically remove the callus from the mediastinum to prevent complications
+Dr. Hamer advises to surgically remove the callus from the mediastinum to prevent complications.

 The Epileptoid Crisis is the period when the brain edema as well as the edema around the healing bone or joint is expelled.
 This reduces both the swelling and the pain.
 The Epi-Crisis presents as the “cold days” with chills, cold perspiration, and feeling uneasy.